This article is going to help you learn how to update your blog posts without changing URL.

 But in this article, I am going to show you how to update a blog post without changing its URL.

 1. Change anything about a post but don’t change its permalink.

-The basic rules of thumb for changing a blog post is that you are free to change every other thing, but don’t change the permalink (it’s called a permalink because it’s meant to be remain a permanent link that brings people to the post).
+The basic rule of thumb for changing a blog post is that you are free to change every other thing, but don’t change the permalink (it’s called a permalink because it’s meant to remain a permanent link that brings people to the post).

 Most people set their permalink to include the date they published the post, so if your permalink comes with the date then it is not safe to change the date as it will automatically change the URL.

-But if you have set your own blogs permalink to carry only the post slug, that is the part of the permalink that represents only the name of the post, then you can as well change the date of the post and it will never affect it’s URL.
+But if you have set the permalink of your own blog to carry only the post slug, that is the part of the permalink that represents only the name of the post, then you can as well change the date of the post and it will never affect its URL.

-That is why it is always adviseable to set your permalink to carry only the post slug.
+That is why it is always advisable to set your permalink to carry only the post slug.

 Therefore, if you have a post name permalink structure, you are free to update the publish date but make sure you don’t update the post slug.